InsightSoftwareConsortium/ITKIsotropicWavelets/README.md

 information from the original image.

 In this implementation only IsotropicWavelet are considered.
-These are non-separable wavelets that depend on the modulo of the frequency vector.
+These are wavelets that depend on the modulo of the frequency vector.
-There are only 4 or 5 Mother Wavelets developed in the literature, I implemented 2 of them here from respective papers (see specific docs for more info).
+There are not many Mother Isotropic Wavelets developed in the literature, I implemented 4 of them here from respective papers (see specific docs for more info).
-The mean advantage of IsotropicWavelets is that they are steerable, as shown by Simoncelli, steering the wavelet at each location provides adaptability to different signal, and can be used along PCA methods to select the best matching 'steer' at each location and scale.
+The main advantage of IsotropicWavelets is that they are steerable, as shown by Simoncelli, steering the wavelet at each location provides adaptability to different signal, and can be used along PCA methods to select the best matching 'steer' at each location and scale.